veertuinc/anka-docs/content/en/docs/Getting Started/partials/_understanding-templates-and-tags.md

                   |
                   | -> clone -> xcode11.7 (stopped) -> clone -> project3 (suspended)
 ```

+> Note the "stopped" state of the first two cloned Templates.
+Suspended VMs come with a fairly large state file.
+Unless you plan on using the vanilla 11.1.0 or xcode Templates, the suspended fast booting is only a waste of space.
+However, you do typically want to suspend the Templates/Tags that your CI/CD and developers will use.

 If you're interested in _Infrastructure as Code_ to automate the creation of your Templates and Tags, you have several options: